 Master's in Learning, Education and Technology

-Learning, Education and Technology is a full-time two-year master’s degree programme grounded in three viewpoints: collaborative learning, self-regulated learning and technology-enhanced learning.
+Learning, Education and Technology is a full-time two-year master’s degree programme grounded in collaborative learning, self-regulated learning, digital technologies, and human-AI coevolution in supporting learning.

 Degree title